|

 an interested student emails me inquiring when I might

 be able to teach them.
-So, instead of "scheduling"
+So, instead of setting up a random

-classes, I'm encouraging anyone who wishes to take a
+schedule of classes, I'm encouraging anyone who wishes

 ME so we can pick a date that's convenient for you.